BITCOIN POWER LAW OSCILLATOR

 When the dial sits low, price is in the cheap part of its long-term range — where past cycles have found their footing.
 When it sits high, price is stretched toward the top of the range, the way it has been near past peaks.

-It's the simplest way to read the long-term trend model at a glance: one number for whether Bitcoin is cheap, fair, or stretched against its own fifteen-year path.
+It's the simplest way to read the long-term trend model at a glance: one number for whether Bitcoin is cheap, fair, or stretched against its own long-term path.
 A guide, not a guarantee — best used alongside the other cycle measures.